ankitk2109/InformationVisualization/Interactive_IrishSchool_Viz/README.md

 # Irish School Explorer using Vega-Lite

-Interactive dashboard visualizatioon to analyse and explore Ireland's primary schools.
+Interactive dashboard visualization  to analyse and explore Ireland's primary schools.

 ## How to view the visualization?